 Soybeans are in the legume family, which also includes foods such as kidney beans, peas, lentils, and peanuts.
-Soybeans, also called edamame, are used in a lot of processed foods in the United States.
-Although primarily associated with tofu, soy is found in many unexpected, processed foods, such as:
+Whole, immature soybeans are also known as edamame.
+Although primarily associated with tofu, soy is found in many unexpected, processed foods in the United States, such as:

 - natural and artificial flavorings